biscotty666/Obsidian/Brian2/Cards/Habits carry a ton of hidden inertia.md

 up:: [[Habits MOC]]
 tags:: #on/habit

-> [!NOTE]+ Notes on this note
-> This is a sanitized version of my actual note.
-> - Some content and links have been removed.

 # Habits carry a ton of hidden inertia
 While some [[Feedback Loop]]s show immediate results, many times progress is hidden until much further along in time.
 This type of progress, where it's not obvious and visible is basically "hidden inertia".